mads-swaps/mads-swaps.github.io/index.md

 ## Amazon QuickSight

 Amazon QuickSight is a business intelligence service.
-It provides similar features with that of Power BI and Tableau, but has a tigher integration with the Amazon ecosystem, such as directly accessing data from Amazon RDS.
+It provides similar features with that of Power BI and Tableau, but has a tighter integration with the AWS ecosystem, such as directly accessing data from the RDS.
 For this project, QuickSight was used to visualize ongoing cumulative returns for each simulation, with additional interactive features such as filtering and grouping for further comparisons.

 <p align="center"><img src='images/quicksight.png' alt='Amazon QuickSight'></p>
 <center><b>Figure X</b> - Amazon QuickSight visualization.</center>

 ## Amazon CloudWatch

 Amazon CloudWatch is AWS's monitoring service.
-Logs from various services are sent to CloudWatch, where you can examine the entires individually or visually as a group.
+Logs from various services are sent to CloudWatch, where entires individually or visually as a group can be examined.
 Dashboards can be created for a centralized view of all related services and alerts can be configured for when certain thresholds are exceeded.
 A dashboard was created to monitoring RDS, SQS, and Lambda's metrics and performances.
 Periodic spikes can be observed due to regularity of incoming candlestick data and resulting simulation computations.

 <p align="center"><img src='images/cloudwatch.png' alt='Amazon Cloudwatch'></p>
 <center><b>Figure X</b> - Amazon CloudWatch monitoring dashboard showing syste under regular load and usage.</center>